Twin Flames – The Ancient Greek Story of One Soul Split into Two

 Apollo finished by drawing the skin tight from all sides, across the stomach and fastening it tightly in the middle, this is now called the navel.

-The humans, who had now become slaves to the gods, Aristophanes told his listeners, were terribly unhappy, the ordeal of their separation had taken away their will to live; they ceased eating and one by one began to die.
+The humans, who had now become slaves to the gods, so Aristophanes told his listeners, were terribly unhappy, the ordeal of their separation had taken away their will to live; they ceased eating and one by one began to die.

-Zeus took pity on them and moved their genitals to the front, which before the separation had been outside and they cast their seed and produced children, not in each other but in the ground.
+Before the separation their genitals had been external and they cast their seed and produced children, not in each other but in the ground.

 Now, when they embraced each other, they had the satisfaction of intimacy and would be able to return to their work.